bearandhammer/knowledge-vault/obsidian-vault/👔 Professional Skills/Azure Fundamentals.md

 MS - publishes SLAs for services.

-Financial guarantee of their performance - if their services don't meet expectations
+Financial guarantee of their performance - if their services don't meet expectations they will refund you 'some' of the costs for those services.

+Azure - establised procedures for rollouts and regional recovery.

+MS does provide tools to improve reliability.
+- Availability Sets.
+- Availability Zones.

+MS also provides tools for backups and site recovery (disaster recovery).

+What is this...test these failures using tools such as ***Chaos Studio***.

+https://azure.microsoft.com/en-us/products/chaos-studio - useful in dev/staging.

+Global Reach - able to deploy application into multiple geographical regions around the world.

+OR - serve content at the edge (think CDN).

+It's not possible for most businesses to run data centres in multiple countries.

 #### Security, Governance and Monitoring